Australia’s GreenPower program has announced several significant changes.

 2. Changes for Australian Capital Territory (ACT) sites

-Learn more information on changes to GreenPower here.
+For more information on these changes, visit the GreenPower website here.

 Want to explore more flexible ways of meeting voluntary renewable energy requirements?
-Shell Energy’s industry-leading^ product, RECO, could help.
-Our RECO product takes into account the mandatory Renewable Power Percentage, so if you elected to offset your energy use through RECO, your total charges would be less than GreenPower.
+Shell Energy’s industry-leading1 product, RECO, provides an alternative approach.
 If you chose our 100% RECO product, then based on the current RPP, you would see a charge for 82.09% RECO and 17.91% RPP on your invoice – a total of 100% for renewable energy.

 Contact us to discover if RECO could be right for your business.